How to Choose the Best Antarctica Cruise & What You Can Expect

 The Antarctic Peninsula

-In addition to the South Shetlands, I would spend 3 full days exploring the Antarctic Peninsula.
-Because Antarctica is so far from South America, over 800 miles, reaching this continent takes up a large part of the journey.
-Most ships never reach the continent itself but merely visit the peninsula or the arm that reaches upwards towards South America.
-This region is home to the largest amount of wildlife and is incredibly diverse in landscape too.
-Here are some of the things you may see and experience while visiting the Antarctic peninsula.
+In addition to the South Shetlands, I spent 3 full days exploring the Antarctic Peninsula while on the best Antarctica cruise.
+Because Antarctica is so far from South America—over 800 miles—reaching this continent takes up a large part of the journey.
+Most ships never reach the continent itself, but merely visit the peninsula or the arm that reaches upwards towards South America.
+This region is home to the largest amount of wildlife and is incredibly diverse in landscapes.

 Icebergs & Glaciers

-My first thought, as I reached the landmass of ice and snow, icebergs all around, was “The snow is falling again and I am officially on the ice-covered mainland of Antarctica.”
+My first thought as I reached the landmass of ice and snow was, “The snow is falling again and I am officially on the ice-covered mainland of Antarctica.”

-In fact, Antarctica and its far-reaching ice, span more than 5.2 million acres, making it the fifth largest continent in the world.
+In fact, Antarctica and its far-reaching ice span more than 5.2 million acres, making it the fifth-largest continent in the world.
 To put it in other words, Antarctica is 1.5 times bigger than the continental United States.
-Meaning there is so much of this icy environment to experience and explore!
+There is so much of this icy environment to experience and explore!

-Be sure to watch my video here, to check out this incredible landscape for yourself.
+Be sure to watch my Antarctica video here to check out this incredible landscape for yourself.

 Zodiak Rides

-Zodiak rides were some of my favorite activities as they took passengers close to the continent’s massive icebergs.
+Zodiak rides were some of my favorite activities on this Antarctica cruise as they took passengers close to the continent’s massive icebergs.
 We’d cruise by colonies of birds and right along the water’s surface to see penguins swimming quickly through the crystal clear and icy waters.

 Research Stations